After leaving Las Vegas, Shipachyov signs contract in KHL

-ST. PETERSBURG, Russia (AP) — Russian forward Vadim Shipachyov has signed with SKA St. Petersburg in the Kontinental Hockey League after quitting a deal with the NHL's Vegas Golden Knights.
+ST. PETERSBURG, Russia (AP) — Russian forward Vadim Shipachyov signed Saturday with SKA St. Petersburg in the Kontinental Hockey League after quitting a deal with the NHL's Vegas Golden Knights.

 Shipachyov returns to the team where he won two KHL championships.
 He is on a one-year contract which leaves him free to play at the Winter Olympics.